 if i were Jack - Phase 1

-The development phase was funded by the UK Economic and Social Research Council, the Irish Health Service Executive’s Crisis Pregnancy Programme and the Public Health Agency Northern Ireland.
+The initial development phase involved the production of If I Were Jack materials in Ireland and Northern Ireland and was funded by the UK Economic and Social Research Council, the Irish Health Service Executive’s Crisis Pregnancy Programme and the Public Health Agency Northern Ireland.
 More information on the outputs generated during the development process, including the end of study report, can be accessed on the ESRC website.

 A number of strategies were used to maximise the usefulness and effectiveness of the resource.
 These include: